yorickpeterse/zen-cms/guide/zen_compared.md

 the good parts of PHP such as classes and namespaces and instead mostly relies on the use of global functions.

+A good example of this is the file ``wp-admin/media.php``.
+This file contains a mixture of HTML for the presentation as well as plain PHP for the logic.
+There's logic for enqueing certain actions, displaying error messages as well as presentation code for various media files.
+Instead of separating this into controllers, models and views the developers decided to just chuck it all in a single file.

+Sure, Wordpress is pretty easy to use and has a decent looking interface but once you have to dive into the code base you'll most likely wish you never touched it alltogether.

-Zen on the other hand doesn't aim to be a blogging engine or another specific type of content management application.
-Instead it tries to make it possible for you to define your own setup by giving you an easy to use interface and an organized code base/API for developers to work with, the downside being that in general Zen is a bit harder to use.
+Zen doesn't aim to be a blogging engine or another specific type of content management application, not does it aim to be N times faster (I've simply never compared it with Wordpress in terms of performance).
+Instead Zen tries to be more right by giving you greater flexibility (without the need for installing third party plugins/hacks) as well as a solid code base that is far more pleasant to work with.

 ### Installation